-Lithium Bromide solution used in absorption chiller requires close monitoring to ensure the long life of the chiller.
-If not properly controlled, Lithium Bromide is highly corrosive and can result in premature component failure, increased maintenance costs, unproductive downtime and shortened chiller life.
-Our Lithium Bromide analysis gives precise recommendations of correction chemicals for maintaining the Absorption Chiller.
+The Lithium Bromide solution used in absorption chillers requires close monitoring to ensure the long life of the chiller.
+If not properly controlled, Lithium Bromide is highly corrosive and can lead to premature component failure, increased maintenance costs, unproductive downtime, and a shortened chiller lifespan.
+Our Lithium Bromide analysis provides precise recommendations for correction chemicals to maintain the absorption chiller.

 ANALYTICAL TEST | SIGNIFICANCE |